 Policy 1a.3: Promotion of Resources.
 Conversation with DNR has started to develop promotional materials and programs for local outdoor activities, including public fishing opportunities throughout the County.

 Policy 1a.4: Promote Fishing.
-Coordinate with the Governor's Go Fish Georgia Initiative to promote fishing throughout the County, and particularly at the Paradise Public Fishing Area.
+Coordinate with the Governor's Go Fish and particularly at the Paradise Public Fishing Area.